sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Export Cutsom Processors
 -------------------------

-Fire Insights enables you to ``export`` Cutsom Processors from Browser.
+Fire Insights enables you to ``export`` Cutsom Processors from Browser to local machine.

 Below are the steps to export